 Although the armchairs and duvet-covered beds, the gas hotplates and even the hot shower are mod cons that the old hunter-gatherers of yore wouldn’t have known what to do with, some stylish 21st century city folk might find all of this a little too rustic for their taste.
 But I love it for its very oddness, its unique sense of place that will be hard to forget

-To find out more, see www.makkedaat.co.za/index.htm.
+To find out more about this unusual Baviaanskloof accommodation, see www.makkedaat.co.za/index.htm.
 Just remember that if you want to book accommodation, it’s best to pick up the phone; e-mail in the Baviaanskloof is so unreliable and slow you’d do better to send a pigeon or a runner with a forked stick.

 Like it?
 Pin this image!